lovelejess/scribble/_posts/2018-01-06-angular-components.md

 ```

 **Attribute Selector**
-- can use any html attribute selector
+- can use any html element
+- in the angular component, the selector is denoted by the `[]`
+- in the html, the selector is preceeded by a html element

 ```
 # app.component.ts